marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Drop info about the origin of Malfeshnekor as they explore Thistletop
 * Connect Stoot with the Skinsaw Cult somehow
 * When a player is exploring a space, put them on a map, even if you just have to sketch something really quick.
+* Prepare background music for Thistletop level D
+* Badly photoshop the dented crown onto Delfi's head
+* Figure out how many keys are on Ripnugget's keyring (more keys = more important)
+* Make a loot list for the masterwork dogslicer
+* Figure out what languages Rusty can choose from at chargen

 Next session: